For the Love of Your Dog. For the Future of Your Breed.

 Membership in the Heritage Society

-Once you've made a planned gift to the AKC Canine Health Foundation you are eligible to be recognized as a member of the Heritage Society.
+Once you've made a planned gift to the AKC Canine Health Foundation you will be recognized as a member of the Heritage Society.
 You may also join the Heritage Society anonymously.
 As a Heritage Society member you will receive regular Foundation communications, invitations to special events, and a Heritage Society lapel pin.
-We also request that you inform us of your plans so we are best able to carry out any specific restrictions on your gift.

 Please print the Heritage Society Enrollment Form and return to: